blindnet-io/privacy-components-web/CONTRIBUTING.md

 > **Note**
 >
-> We also recommend using VS Code and provide a [recommend list of extensions](https://code.visualstudio.com/docs/editor/extension-marketplace#_workspace-recommended-extensions) for it, but you can use any IDE or editor to contribute to this project.
+> We also recommend using VS Code and provide a [recommended list of extensions](https://code.visualstudio.com/docs/editor/extension-marketplace#_workspace-recommended-extensions) for it, but you can use any IDE or editor to contribute to this project.

 ## Storybook